TechnionTDK/jbs-ir/README.md

 We chose to use the HebMorph hewbrew analyzer: [Hebmorph github repository](https://github.com/synhershko/HebMorph).

-To integrate HebMorph into your Solr core follow [SOLR-README.md](https://github.com/synhershko/HebMorph/blob/master/SOLR-README.md) in Hebmorph github repository, and keep in mind the notes below.
+To integrate HebMorph into your Solr core follow [SOLR-README.md](https://github.com/synhershko/HebMorph/blob/master/SOLR-README.md) in Hebmorph github repository, while keeping in mind the notes below.

 #### Some notes
 * Download the latest HebMorph .jar file from [Hebmorph Lucene in Maven repository](https://mvnrepository.com/artifact/com.code972.hebmorph/hebmorph-lucene/6.0.0)